parakeet-nest/-parakeet4j-genai-stack/dockerize/data/dockerize.md

     * It copies the `main.go` and `go.mod` files from the host's current directory to the `/app` directory in the container.
     * The `go mod tidy` command ensures consistent module dependencies.
     * Finally, it builds the Go application with the output binary named `tiny-service`.
-    * The second stage uses a minimal `scratch` image and copies the built binary from the previous stage to the current working directory.
-    * It also copies the `public` directory from the host's current directory to `/app/public` in the container.
+    * The second stage uses a `scratch` image and copies the built binary from the previous stage to the current working directory.
+It also copies the `public` directory from the host's current directory to `/app/public` in the container.
     * The final command executes the `tiny-service` binary.

 * **Docker Compose File:**